nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **A**: Install the application in the other computer and overwrite the empty data file with the file <file_name.extension> that contains the data of your current doTASK manager.

 **Q**: If I had keyed in the wrong details for a recently added task, how do I change it?<br>
-**A**: Head to the “recently added” tab and select the task that you have just added (it should be at the top of the list).
+**A**: Head to the â€œrecently addedâ€� tab and select the task that you have just added (it should be at the top of the list).
 Click on the task and edit accordingly.
 Click done after completion.

 **Q**: How do I clear all tasks?<br>
 **A**: Under the `help` button, there will be a reset feature.
 It automatically wipes the saved data.